fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 The following options allow the configuration of a webhook that will be triggered if recently published vulnerabilities are detected and there are affected hosts.
 A vulnerability is considered recent if it has been published in the last 30 days (based on the National Vulnerability Database, NVD).

-Note that the recent vulnerabilities webhook is not checked at `webhook_settings.interval` like other webhooks - it is checked as part of the vulnerability processing and runs at the `vulnerabilities.periodicity` interval specified in the [fleet configuration](../../Deploying/Configuration.md#periodicity).
+Note that the recent vulnerabilities webhook is not checked at `webhook_settings.interval` like other webhooks.
+It is checked as part of the vulnerability processing and runs at the `vulnerabilities.periodicity` interval specified in the [fleet configuration](../../Deploying/Configuration.md#periodicity).

 ###### webhook_settings.vulnerabilities_webhook.destination_url